-Lumesh Shell Syntax Manual
+Lumesh Syntax Manual 1 (Basic Syntax)

 I. Variables and Types